Table 1 provides an overview of the country's key economic parameters.

 In 2Q 2017 Safaricom's M-Pesa mobile money service and Equitel were the only mobile services that recorded growth in the value of transactions on a year-on-year basis.
 M-Pesa services posted a market share of 80.8 percent during the quarter under review.

 The majority of its shares are owned by Vodafone Group, primarily through Vodacom.
 Figure 3 shows the latest ownership structure of the company.

 Table 4 provides an overview of the operator's key performance indicators.

 Source: Company sources

 Airtel (was Zain)

 The second operator in Kenya's mobile market is Zain Kenya which was bought by Bharti in March 2010.
-They had 2.09 million subscribers at as at 31 Dec 2009, a reduction of 32 percent year on year.
+It had some 6.85 million mobile subscribers at the end of 2016, compared to the 1.90 million it acquired in 2010.

 Essar Telecom Kenya (known as the brand Yu).